Dovyski/cvui/docs/examples.md

 * [button-shortcut](https://github.com/Dovyski/cvui/tree/master/example/src/button-shortcut): how to use buttons with labels triggering keyboard shortcuts, e.g. `&Quit` will trigger the button when `Q` is pressed on the keyboard.

+* [canny](https://github.com/Dovyski/cvui/tree/master/example/src/canny): use checkboxes and sliders to dynamically apply and control the Canny Edge algorithm on an image.

 * [complext-layout](https://github.com/Dovyski/cvui/tree/master/example/src/complext-layout): use of several components to create a complex UI.

 * [image-button](https://github.com/Dovyski/cvui/tree/master/example/src/image-button): use of buttons with custom rendering based on images.